bintracker/bintracker/docs/hacking.md

 ## Reading the Source

-If this is your first time working iwht Scheme or another language from the Lisp family, reading the Bintracker source code can be a bit confusing.
+If this is your first time working iwht Scheme or another language from the Lisp family, reading the Bintracker source code can seem a bit intimidating.
 This section gives some general hints on how to find your way around in the Bintracker source.

 1. There are no header files, as you might be used to when coming from C or C++.
 However, the compiler generates various header-like files during compilation.
 Any `.scm` file in the source tree whose name contains more than one dot are auto-generated, you usually can ignore those.